Speech and Expression Policy

 - In front of Lauinger Library, from the steps to the edge of Healy Hall provided that ample room is allowed for egress and safe passage along this pedestrian corridor.

-- Alumni Square Courtyard, provided that no reservations have been made through the Office of Campus Activities or the Alumni Square residential community for an event in this space.
+- Alumni Square Courtyard, provided that no reservations have been made through Georgetown Event Management Services (GEMS) or the Alumni Square residential community for an event in this space.

 - Patio area at the base of the steps between Henle Village and Darnall Hall.

 In residential areas, specifically the locations noted in points 3 and 4 above, the following conditions apply: